The Solid Protocol

 , or could try to access an error page from an intranet server within the user agent’s private network to extract company names or other data.
 To mitigate this, when a request from an untrusted Origin

-arrives, the data pod MAY set the status code of error responses to 404
+arrives, the server may want to set the status code of error responses to 404

 and/or anonymize or censor their contents.

-Data pods SHOULD use TLS connections to protect the contents of requests and responses from eavesdropping and modification by third parties.
-Unsecured TCP connections without TLS MAY be used in testing environments or when the data pod is behind a reverse proxy that terminates a secure connection.
+Servers are encouraged to use TLS connections to protect the contents of requests and responses from eavesdropping and modification by third parties.
+Unsecured TCP connections without TLS may be used in testing environments or when the server is behind a reverse proxy that terminates a secure connection.

 Privacy Considerations